How to Render WebGL Sites

 You can download the IronPDF C# library from NuGet at https://www.nuget.org/packages/IronPdf/.

-The ChromeGpuMode property in IronPDF is set to Hardware to allow WebGL to utilize hardware GPU rendering, enabling effective capture and rendering of 3D graphics.
+The ChromeGpuMode property in IronPDF should be set to Hardware to allow WebGL to utilize hardware GPU rendering, enabling effective capture and rendering of 3D graphics.

-How can I be notified about updates on web rendering in Docker?
+How can I stay updated on WebGL rendering in Docker with IronPDF?

 To be notified about updates regarding the possibility of rendering WebGL in Docker, you can contact support at support@ironsoftware.com.